niblyx-malnus/goals/doc/pokes.md

 `title` is the title of the new pool.

-`chefs` are essentially admins; they have full permissions to add/edit/delete any goal in the pool.
+`admins` have full permissions to add/edit/delete any goal in the pool.

-`peons` can mark (and unmark) any goal in the pool complete.
-This is the only kind of permissions they have.
+`captains` can spawn a new goal in the root of the pool (without parents) but have no other pool-level permissions.

 `viewers` can view the pool and store a copy of the pool on their own ship.